cheadrian/lampa/README.md

 For now, manual installation, you need your own hosting or local web server.

-1. Immediately click on the green button (Code) and select (Download ZIP) upload the files to the hosting or web server.
+1. Immediately click on the (Github) green (blue) button (Code) and select (Download ZIP) then upload the files to the hosting or web server.
-2. Open file `msx/start.json` and replace the content `{domain}` to your domain or IP
+2. Open file `msx/start.json` and replace the content of `{domain}` to your domain or IP
-3. Open MSX and install
+3. Open MSX and install Lampa using your domain or IP

 ## Web Demo

+There are two links which you can use to try this Lampa version using web browser or MSX.

 [Heroku](https://lampa-en.herokuapp.com/) - Media Station X: lampa-en.herokuapp.com